-This report demonstrates the transportation programs and plans in the Northern Subarea of the Denver-North Front Range Nonattainment area meet the federally prescribed air quality conformity requirements for the 2008 8-Hour Ozone National Ambient Air Quality Standard (NAAQS) and 2015 8-Hour Ozone NAAQS.
-This demonstration is based on the regionally significant projects in the 2040 RTP amended June 1, 2017, with which the FY2020-2023 TIP projects are consistent, along with the regionally significant projects in the 2040 RTP amended June 1, 2017, with which the FY2020-2023 TIP projects are consistent, along with the regionally significant projects in the 2040 RTP for the Upper Front Range (UFR).
-Several travel modeling and emissions modeling assumptions have been updated since the previously approved conformity determination in 2018, including external station volumes, time of day factors, temperature profiles, and vehicle population estimates.
-The out year remains 2040.
+This report demonstrates the transportation programs and plans in the Northern Subarea of the Denver-North Front Range Nonattainment area and Fort Collins Maintenance area meet the federally prescribed air quality conformity requirements.
+Specifically, the programs and plans meet the requirements for the 2008 8-Hour Ozone National Ambient Air Quality Standard (NAAQS), the 2015 8-Hour Ozone NAAQS, and the 1971 Carbon Monoxide (CO) NAAQS.

-A conformity determination report for the Fort Collins and Greeley Carbon Monoxide (CO) Maintenance Areas was prepared concurrently with this document to have the same effective date.
+This demonstration is based on the regionally significant projects in the 2045 Regional Transportation Plan (RTP), with which the FY2020-2023 Transportation Improvement Program (TIP) projects are consistent, along with the regionally significant projects in the 2040 RTP for the Upper Front Range (UFR) and the FY2019-2022 Statewide TIP (STIP).
+Since the previously approved conformity determination in June 2019, the North Front Range Metropolitan Planning Organization's (NFRMPO) regional travel demand model has been updated to incorporate the latest planning assumptions.